lmc2179/lmc2179.github.io/drafts/metric_decomposition.md

 <p align="center"><i>A plot of the scaled mix and matched difference components of change, $\frac{\alpha_t}{\alpha_t + \beta_t}$ and $\frac{\beta_t}{\alpha_t + \beta_t}$. </i></p>

+We see that August is the only month in which the mix was the more important component.
+In that month, it looks like the value of each country didn't change, but our mix across countries did.

 Lastly, we can plot the country level contribution, scaled in a similar way: